Developer Guides & Tutorials

 </template>

-The $t function accepts a second optional argument containing placeholder names and values that should be interpolated into the translation.
+The t function accepts a second optional argument containing placeholder names and values that should be interpolated into the translation.
 Make sure to pass the same placeholder as you provided in the translation.
 If needed, a single translation can contain multiple placeholders.

 Pluralization with Vue i18n

 Pluralization is another important feature that developers commonly utilize.
 It allows you to display different messages based on a given number.
-For instance, in English you would say “0 apples” and “5 apples”, but “1 apple”.
+For instance, in English you would say "0 apples" and "5 apples", but "1 apple".
 English pluralization rules are quite simple, but other languages (for example, Slavic ones) are more complex.
+For instance, in Latvian, you'd say "0 ābolu", "5 ābolu", "1 ābols".
+Crazy, right?

-if (choice === 0) {
+if (choice === 0) return 0

 }